jamzi/devhealth/content/blog/computer-ergonomics/index.md

 ### Other equipment

-- Mouse.
+- **Mouse**.
 If you have large hands, then choose a bigger mouse.
 There are also some specially designed ergonomic mouses like [Logitech MX Vertical](https://www.logitech.com/en-us/product/mx-vertical-ergonomic-mouse).
-- Apps.
+- **Apps**.
 There are apps like Stretchly that remind you to take breaks.

 ### Conclusion